 There is wide brim option available but my medium brim is 2 5/8″ at the front, 2 3/4″ at the rear with 2 1/8″ sides.
 This is usually sufficient to protect the majority of my face and much of my neck from the sun but I do occasionally wear it obliquely when a low sun is to the side.
 Hiking for a month on the south coast when completing the South West Coast Path meant that it was frequently tilted.
 The underside of the brim is green to prevent glare, a thoughtful addition.
 The brim also holds a head net away from the face to prevent bugs biting through.
 Oh yes, it’s guaranteed for life.
 This hat is one of my favourite pieces of gear and rarely gets left at home whatever the season or country.
 It weighs 95g.

 Surely every hiker has at least one beanie in their arsenal?
 Be-it a girl friend knitted ‘not-to-be-left- at-home-or-else’ example, or a multi-layered, cutting-edge materials ‘cost the earth’ cap with go-faster stripes, or a cheap ‘n’ cheerful fleece, or… well, there are a thousand to choose from.
 Most of which are probably pretty functional.
-Three Points of the Compass has used knitted hats, fleece hats, natural and synthetic hats et al. The second best I have used were Merino wool hats from Icebreaker and AsTucas.
+Three Points of the Compass has used knitted hats, fleece hats, natural and synthetic hats et al. The second best I have used were thin lightweight Merino wool hats from Icebreaker and AsTucas.
 But my favourite, and I feel my most comfortable and efficient was purchased in 2015 and has been used consistently since then.

 Kora Shola 230 Esker

 Michael Kleinwort was visiting the Himalayas and staying with a family of Yak herders when he learnt of the herders’ reliance on Yak wool for warmth.
-He went on to develop an ethical supply and a manufacturing line for a small but growing range of clothing that draws on the properties of a wool naturally developed to protect animals living at 4-6000 metres.
+He went on to develop an ethical supply and manufacturing line for a small but growing range of clothing that draws on the properties of a wool naturally developed to protect animals living at 4-6000 metres.